Skip to content

 Configuration

-They can use any of the following project locations (in order of precedence, top is highest):
+mise.toml is the config file for mise.
+It can use any of the following file paths (in order of precedence, top is highest):

 • .mise.toml